Couleslaw/Project-L/docs/TechnicalDocs/core/index.md

 The game state is represented by the [GameState](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_GameState.htm) class.
 It remembers the puzzle rows, puzzle decks and the shared tetromino reserve.
 It has a simple API for viewing and modifying these resources, which is used when validating and processing actions.

-> [!TIP]
+{% include tip.html content="
-> The `GameState` can be easily initialized from a puzzle file with the [CreateFromFile](../../ProjectLCoreDocs/html/M_ProjectLCore_GameLogic_GameState_CreateFromFile.htm) method, which uses a [PuzzleParser](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_PuzzleParser.htm) and a [GameStateBuilder](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_GameStateBuilder.htm).
+The `GameState` can be easily initialized from a puzzle file with the [CreateFromFile](../../ProjectLCoreDocs/html/M_ProjectLCore_GameLogic_GameState_CreateFromFile.htm) method, which uses a [PuzzleParser](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_PuzzleParser.htm) and a [GameStateBuilder](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_GameStateBuilder.htm).
+" %}

 As we have mentioned previously, we need a means to represent the game state in a way that the AI players can interact with it, without a risk of modifying the underlying data.
 We can get such a representation using the [GetGameInfo](../../ProjectLCoreDocs/html/M_ProjectLCore_GameLogic_GameState_GetGameInfo.htm) method, which returns a [GameInfo](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_GameState_GameInfo.htm) object.
 It provides all necessary information an AI player might need and nothing more, while preventing any modifications.

-> [!NOTE]
+{% include note.html content="
-> This is done by a combination of copies, deep copies and read-only views of the underlying `GameState` data.
+This is done by a combination of copies, deep copies and read-only views of the underlying `GameState` data.
+"%}

 ## Individual Resource - solution

 The player state is represented by the [PlayerState](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_PlayerState.htm) class.
 It remembers the player's score, the tetrominos he has, the puzzles he is working on, and the puzzles he has finished.
 Similarly to `GameState`, it also has a simple API to modify these resources and a method to create a [PlayerInfo](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_PlayerState_PlayerInfo.htm) object, which is similar in nature to `GameInfo`.

-> [!NOTE]
+{% include note.html content="
-> The `PlayerState` class also implements the `IComparable` interface to allow sorting the players by their score, finished puzzles and left-over pieces.
+The `PlayerState` class also implements the `IComparable` interface to allow sorting the players by their score, finished puzzles and left-over pieces.
 This is used when displaying the final results.
+"%}

 ## Game Phases - solution

 The game phase is represented by a simple [GamePhase](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_GamePhase.htm) enum.
 Managing the current game phase and transitioning between phases is the job of the [TurnManager](../../ProjectLCoreDocs/html/T_ProjectLCore_GameManagers_TurnManager.htm) class.
 The other job it has is keeping track of who the current player is.
 It contains the [NextTurn](../../ProjectLCoreDocs/html/M_ProjectLCore_GameManagers_TurnManager_NextTurn.htm) method which adjusts the internal turn state and return a [TurnInfo](../../ProjectLCoreDocs/html/T_ProjectLCore_GameLogic_TurnInfo.htm) object, which contains information about the current turn, such as the number of actions the current player has left in their turn or the current game phase.

-> [!NOTE]
+{% include note.html content="
-> The `TurnInfo` object also contains some additional information needed to determine the validity of actions in some cases.
+The `TurnInfo` object also contains some additional information needed to determine the validity of actions in some cases.
 For example, it remembers if the current player has already used the Master action in this turn.
 Recall that the Master action can be used only once per turn.
+"%}

 You might wander, how does the `TurnManager` get the information that the master action has been used?
 The answer lies in the [TurnManager.Signaler](../../ProjectLCoreDocs/html/T_ProjectLCore_GameManagers_TurnManager_Signaler.htm) class.
 When an action processor is created, it is passed a `Signaler` for the `TurnManager` and when a Master action is processed, the action processor will inform the `TurnManager` by calling the appropriate function on the `Signaler`.